lukeol11/Bed-Management-System-Backend/README.md

 ### Swagger

-A swagger UI is available on at `/api` after starting the application.
+A swagger UI is available at `/api` after starting the application.

 ### Frontend